huijing/slides/37-code-2018/README.md

 *For Web Directions Code 2018.
 This is sort of a transcript of the talk.*

+Hello, everyone!
+I hope you all had a good lunch, I thought it was delicious.
+It's my first time at a Web Directions conference, and I'm having a wonderful time.
+One of my interns saw this title slide of mine, and asked, what does this mean?
+Isn't Kansas a place?
+I probably should rethink any future decisions when it comes to including cultural references in my talk titles.

 My name is Hui Jing, I go by Jing as well.
 I'm from Malaysia, very proud of that.
 And I used to play basketball full time.
 Basketball actually helped kick-start my web career.
 Ask me about that later, if you're interested.

 My inordinate love of CSS is what compels me to write and speak about this topic.
 I also happen to be a Mozilla TechSpeaker, which is an initiative by Mozilla that supports technical evangelists in regional communities around the world by providing resources and funding.